-Los Angeles County has a long and complex history, with various measures and regulations implemented over the years to both address the issue of rising rents and provide stability for tenants.
-In the 1970s, several cities within Los Angeles County, including Santa Monica and West Hollywood, implemented their own rent stabilization (also known as rent control) ordinances in response to skyrocketing rents and displacement.
-These early measures set the stage for broader rent stabilization efforts in the county.
-In 1979, the City of Los Angeles passed its Rent Stabilization Ordinance (RSO).
-The RSO initially covered older rental units built before October 1, 1978.
-It provided limits on rent increases, eviction protections, and established a system for the resolution of disputes between landlords and tenants.
+The history of Los Angeles County is lengthy and complex, with various measures and regulations implemented over the years to tackle rising rents and provide stability for tenants.
+In the 1970s, cities within the County, such as Santa Monica and West Hollywood, responded to the growing rent costs and displacement by establishing their own rent stabilization, also known as rent control, ordinances.
+These early measures paved the way for more widespread rent stabilization efforts throughout the county.

+In 1979, the City of Los Angeles passed its own Rent Stabilization Ordinance (RSO).
+The RSO initially covered rental units built prior to October 1, 1978, and established limits on rent-increase restrictions, eviction protection, and established a system for resolving disputes between landlords and tenants.